 Stock shouldn't be an issue with a mature tech like Pascal, and the sheer quantity of third-party cards at available at launch is a positive sign - but the last few sizable tech launches have been shaky at best for availability and pricing.

-If pricing for this card, or any third-party designs, are above $50 or so greater than the MSRP of $449, all semblance of value for money goes out the window compared to a cheaper GTX 1080, which aren’t hard to find right now at the $500 mark - the card has been around for quite some time, after all.
-On the other hand, if a GTX 1070 drops in price due to the arrival of the new card, it offers a much greater value for money, and its 1440p performance is nothing to be sniffed at.
+If pricing for this card, or any third-party designs, are above $50 or so greater than the MSRP of $449, all semblance of value for money goes out the window compared to a GTX 1080 (admittedly they are impossible to find right now at a non-ludicrous price point).
+On the other hand, if a GTX 1070 drops in price at all that offers much greater value for money, and its 1440p performance is nothing to be sniffed at.
 The pricing margin for the GTX 1070 Ti between its two surrounding cards is so slim, that any disruption to pricing, or high-cost premium third-party designs capable of tall overclocks that may launch, could deem it unworthy.
 For a card that was at one point potentially a threat to Nvidia’s own products, it seems that it is similarly, if not moreso, at risk of price cannibalisation by its siblings.

 With that being said, if you can buy this card at MSRP, and the pricing of cards surrounding it stay the same, and you aren’t scared of a little tinkering, and Volta doesn’t arrive in Q1 2018 and blow these cards out of the water with similar pricing, then the GTX 1070 Ti offers fantastic performance, with plenty of brute power to drive 1440p at high frame rates.